Operation Quyet Thang 202

 Operation Sure Win 202 (Vietnamese : Chiến dịch Quyết Thắng 202) was a 1964 Army of the Republic of Vietnam (ARVN) operation carried out with US support.
 ARVN commandos were transported by U.S. helicopters behind entrenched Viet Cong (VC) positions, attacking them with shoulder fired rockets and flame throwers.
 Sniper teams then tracked the fleeing rebels and engaged them.

 Background

+General Do Cao Tri's plan for the operation contained several phases.
+In the first, three Vietnamese Special Forces teams would infiltrate the area to reconnoiter and to direct air strikes.
+After about two weeks, the main operation would begin, employing three independent battle groups that would spend a month scouring the secret base.
+The force would total 5,000 soldiers, including one airborne, two ranger, and five infantry battalions, plus three airborne ranger companies from the Vietnamese 77th Special Forces Group.
+Six United States Army helicopter companies and the United States Marine Corps HMM-364 helicopter squadron would support the operation.
+Once the main operation terminated, Vietnamese Special Forces would stay for up to six months to harass VC forces during their expected return to the region.
+Tri took elaborate precautions to keep the plan secret and to confuse the VC with deception actions.
+These measures failed to fool the VC, as prisoners later revealed that they had received several days’ warning.
+The secrecy succeeded, however, in complicating the ARVN's own preparations, as troop commanders received just 48 hours' notice before deployment.

-On 26 April ARVN and U.S. Army and Marine Corps officers met in Pleiku to plan a helicopter assault on the VC Do Xa stronghold (15.177°N 108.078°E) on the northern border of II Corps.
-The operational plan called for HMM-364 to lift an ARVN battalion from Quảng Ngãi Airfield to Landing Zone Bravo 30 mi to the west, simultaneously a U.S. Army helicopter company based at Pleiku would transport 2 ARVN battalions from Gi Lang to a second landing zone 8 mi southwest of LZ Bravo.
+On 26 April ARVN and US Army and Marine Corps officers met in Pleiku to plan a helicopter assault on the VC Do Xa stronghold (15.177°N 108.078°E) on the northern border of II Corps.
+The operational plan called for HMM-364 to lift an ARVN battalion from Quảng Ngãi Airfield to Landing Zone Bravo 30 mi to the west, simultaneously a US Army helicopter company based at Pleiku would transport two ARVN battalions from Gi Lang to a second landing zone 8 mi southwest of LZ Bravo.